 Croc’s Resort & Casino

-These are just the restaurants we have gone to lately but there are a ton more excellent restaurants in Jaco which we have heard great things about.
-I put them all on a map below.
-One of our favorite places for a relaxing night out is Jaco Walk as there are a bunch of restaurants there, live music on some nights and it’s very family friendly
+These are just a small sampling of the awesome places to eat in Jaco, but there are a ton more excellent restaurants in Jaco.
+One of our favorite places for a relaxing night out is Jaco Walk as there are a bunch of restaurants and shops there, live music on some nights and it’s very family friendly.

 Jaco travel tips